 There are scenarios where a payment clearing account can be misused.
 Make sure you're not making these mistakes...

 Applying payments to invoices automatically with Bnbtally but forgetting to transfer bank statement lines from Airbnb transactions to the payment clearing account in QuickBooks.
-Under article "Automatic Payments to Invoices using the Payment Clearing Account in QuickBooks" see section above for more about this: "If I enable Automatic Payments, is there anything else I need to set up in QuickBooks?"
+Under the following article, you may want to see how to set up a recommended bank rule: Using the Airbnb Payment Clearing Account to automatically pay invoices in Bnbtally and how to set up a bank rule in QuickBooks